 But that’s not all that we do – we not only breathe in the beauty of nature, we also strive to play a part, to nurture the next generation of responsible adventurers, to return the favor —we strive to preserve the serenity and pristine condition of our mountains and natural wonders of Kenya.
 Our members generously contribute to this meritorious cause through organizing “clean-ups” and supporting organizations bestowed with the responsibility of managing and maintaining these natural assets (e.g. KWS and the Mountain Trust of Kenya).
 We take care of Kenya’s wildlands because the wilds of Kenya take care of us.

-We meet at a pre-announced location in Westlands, twice a month – the second and last Tuesday of the month.
+We meet twice a month in Nairobi.
+On the first Wednesday of every month there’s “Climb and Curry” at Blue Sky climbing wall in Diamond Plaza, followed by Chowpatty Wave.
+On the third Tuesday of every month we host a social night in Westlands.
 We organise meets every two to three weeks.
 These are often hiking trips, some of which are easy day walks while others are more strenuous.
 Every few months, there is a climbing meet, but groups of climbers go out climbing almost every weekend.
 We also organise climbing instruction and camping at Lukenya, a hill that we acquired in the early 1960’s.
 This is 40 km south of Nairobi.